AhsanFarabi/4_queens_problem/README.md

-# 4-Queens Local Search
+# 4 Queens Problem

+This Python script solves the N-Queens problem using a local search algorithm called hill climbing.

+## Introduction

-This Python script uses a local search algorithm to solve the N-Queens problem.
-The N-Queens problem is a classic combinatorial problem where the goal is to place N chess queens on an N×N chessboard in such a way that no two queens threaten each other.
+The N-Queens problem is a classic combinatorial problem where the challenge is to place N chess queens on an N×N chessboard so that no two queens threaten each other.
+The solution provided here uses a local search approach, specifically hill climbing.

-## Queen Class

-The `Queen` class is used to represent the chessboard and the placement of queens on it.
-It provides methods to add queens to the chessboard and get neighbors for a given queen.

-## Local Search Algorithm

-The `local_search` function implements a basic local search algorithm, specifically hill-climbing, to find a solution to the N-Queens problem.
-The algorithm starts with an initial placement of queens and iteratively moves queens to reduce conflicts until a solution is found.

 ## Usage

-To use the script, create an instance of the `Queen` class by providing the initial queen locations in the form of a list of coordinates.
-Then, call the `add_queen` method to initialize the chessboard.
-Finally, call the `local_search` method to apply the local search algorithm and find a solution.
+To run the script, provide the initial locations of queens in the `queen_locations` list.
+The script will output the initial and final states of the chessboard along with the cost.

 ```python
 # Example usage: